havelessbemore/nacci/README.md

 1. The value data type

    Similar to above, the generated value should also be representable.
 This is especially true for values as they grow quickly.
+For example, the Fibonacci value for index `2^30` is 224,398,770 digits long and over 224MB as a string.

 1. Available memory